QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 * In splash image
    * You may remove the unity logo <small>(up to you, or You can move it)</small>
    * Add a splash screen with your own logo
-      * First, exit and add your logo in the project files
+      * First, exit and add your logo to the project files
       * Click on your logo, in texture type, set sprite 2D, and apply
       * Go back to the splash screen
       * Click on "+" and drag and drop your logo inside the field